Updated 9/9/20 with new pics and easier instructions.

-I remembered these Cinnamon Twists, fondly referred to by Sam (hubby) as Mrs. Sniderman Cookies—after the sweet family friend, Audrey, in his home town of Calgary, Canada, who thoughtfully sent a care package of his favorites with his parents, when they visited LA.
+These Cinnamon Twists are fondly referred to by Sam (hubby) as Mrs. Sniderman Cookies—after sweet family friend, Audrey, in his home town Calgary, Canada, who always sent some when his parents visited LA.
+She was kind enough to share her recipe with me.

 Aja had a blast mixing, rolling and shaping the cookies “all by herself.”
 This was a great exercise for me in completely giving up control.

-- 1 cup granulated sugar or brown sugar, lightly packed
+- 1 cup (200g) granulated sugar or brown sugar lightly packed

 - 2 teaspoons baking powder

-- cinnamon sugar: 1/2 cup granulated sugar mixed with 1 tablespoon ground cinnamon in a wide, shallow bowl
+- cinnamon sugar: 1/3 cup (67g) granulated sugar mixed with 1 tablespoon ground cinnamon in a wide, shallow bowl

-- In a medium bowl, whisk the flour, baking powder and salt in a medium bowl to combine; set aside.
+- In a medium bowl, whisk the flour, baking powder, and salt to combine; set aside.

-- Add flour mixture; mix with a flexible spatula or wooden spoon just until the flour disappears.
-(Do not over-mix or cookies will be tough.)
+- Add the flour mixture; mix with a flexible spatula or wooden spoon just until the flour disappears.
+(Do not over-mix or the cookies will be tough.)
 Cover and refrigerate the dough for 20 - 30 minutes to make it easier to work with.

 - Use a small cookie scoop to portion about a tablespoon of dough.
-Place the dough on a board and roll with the palm of your hand into a pencil-thin rolls about 5 inches (12 centimeters) long.
+Place on a lightly floured counter (I love using my dough mat) and gently roll with your fingers into a pencil-thin rolls about 5 inches (12 centimeters) long.
 (They will puff up quite a bit, so don't make them too thick.)

-- Coat in cinnamon sugar and shape into figure-eights, alphabet letters—or whatever shape your mini-baker desires!
+- Coat in cinnamon sugar and shape into figure 8's, alphabet letters, or whatever shape your mini-baker desires!

-- Place one inch apart on prepared baking sheets.
-Bake for 10 - 15 minutes, depending on the shape and thickness of the cookies.
+- Place 1- inch (2 1/2 centimeters) apart on prepared baking sheets.
+Bake for 10 - 15 minutes until golden and crisp, depending on the shape and thickness of the cookies.

-- Transfer parchment to wire racks after 2 minutes and allow to cool completely.
-(If your little baker can wait that long!)
+- Transfer the parchment to wire racks after 2 minutes and allow to cool completely.
+(If you can wait that long!)